siteremix/react-remixer-js-examples/README.md

 # React Remixer JS

-Project to test [Remixer JS](https://github.com/siteremix/RemixerJS) library utilities.
+Project to show of how to use [Remixer JS](https://github.com/siteremix/RemixerJS) with React components with useRemixer hook.

 Install dependences